minprog/prog-project/10 Schedule/30 Week 3/10 Week 3.md

 ## Delivering the minimum viable product (deadline: Friday)

-This week, you'll work towards presenting the MVP of your project.
-Make sure that your data processing tools work and that you have a *working* product, even though it need not be finished in terms of features and code quality.
+This week, you'll work towards presenting the beta of your project.
+Make sure that your data processing tools work and that you have a *working* product, even though it need not be finished in terms of bugs and code quality.

-## Update your design document (deadline: Friday)

-Update your design document with any decisions that you've made during the week.

 ### Submitting

-You will need to submit your MVP code by *push*ing it to GitHub.
+You will need to submit your beta code by *push*ing it to GitHub.
 Your design document should be an evolution of the proposal in the project Wiki.
 (GitHub wikis track changes, so we can always look at older versions if needed.)

 ### Presenting

-You are to present your progress on Friday, thereby using the MVP that you have created.
+You are to present your progress on Friday, thereby using the beta that you have created.
 To make your fellow students and your mentor fully understand what you will be building, prepare a very short demo of the currently finished features and plan to tell the audience what you consider doing to finish the application.